- Associate Professor of Biology and David Orr Associate Professor of Environmental Studies

 - BS, University of Kansas, 1979

 - PhD, University Georgia Athens, 1988

-Before joining the Oberlin faculty, Roger was a postdoctoral fellow at the University of Washington's Friday Harbor Laboratories.
-Between his masters and doctoral programs, he worked for two years as an ecologist for the Nature Conservancy.
+Before joining the Oberlin faculty, Lauschman was a postdoctoral fellow at the University of Washington's Friday Harbor Laboratories.
+Between completing master’s and doctoral programs, he worked for two years as an ecologist for the Nature Conservancy.

-Laushman's research interests are in population genetics and ecology, with particular emphasis on invasive species.
-He collaborates with Dr. Angela Roles and numerous research students on both projects.
+Laushman’s research interests are in population genetics and ecology, with particular emphasis on invasive species.
+He collaborates with Angela Roles and numerous research students on both projects.
 In addition to field work, they use molecular, morphological, and cytogenetic methods to study native and invasive rose and crayfish populations.
-He is also interested in the population genetics of polyploid plant species, which includes two of the rose species in the current project.
-His research has been funded by Sigma Xi, the Scientific Research Society; the Ohio Native Plant Society; the OHIO Department of Natural Resources; Oberlin College; and, the Hughes Foundation.

 Laushman values the close interaction with Oberlin students, both formal and informal.
 He enjoys outdoor activities, especially canoeing and gardening.
-His wife, Judy, is a horticulturist who takes care of the Biology Department Greenhouse.
-They have two children; Dan and Katie.
+His wife, Judy, is a horticulturist who takes care of the biology department’s Greenhouse.
+They have two children, Dan and Katie.